genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 nullpvals <- rowttests(randomData,g)$p.value
 ```

-#### Volcano Plots

-As we described above, reporting only p-values is a mistake when we can also report effect sizes.
-With high-throughput data, we can visualize the results by making a plot.
-The idea behind a _volcano plot_ is to show these for all features.
+As we described earlier, reporting only p-values is a mistake when we can also report effect sizes.
+With high-throughput data, we can visualize the results by making a _volcano plot_.
+The idea behind a volcano plot is to show these for all features.
 In the y-axis we plot -log (base 10) p-values and on the x-axis we plot the effect size.
 By using - log (base 10), the "highly significant" features appear at the top of the plot.
 Using log also permits us to better distinguish between small and very small p-values, for example 0.01 and {$$}10^6{/$$}.
 Here is the volcano plot for our results above:

 ```r